AdaCore/spark2014/lrm/source/declarations-and-types.rst

 declaration is in |SPARK|.
 When clear from the context, we say *entity* instead of using the more formal term *view of an entity*.

+Certain type and subtype declarations can specify a default value to be given to declared objects of the (sub)type.
+There are several syntatic names and schemes for defining the default value: the ``default_expression`` of discriminants and record components, Default_Value aspect of scalar types and Default_Component_Value aspect for an array-of-scalar subtype.
+These are collectively known as *default initialization*.

 Types and Subtypes
 ------------------